Getting started with web chat

 - Send multiple messages in a row

 While communicating via web chat, agents can see read receipts, which show whether their messages have been seen by the profile.
 This ensures clarity in communication and aids in maintaining ongoing helpful dialogues.
 Replying to a web chat message automatically assigns it to you.
-Learn more about ticket assignment for Inbox tickets.
+Learn more about ticket assignment for Helpdesk tickets.

-Note that the same profile can have an active web chat ticket and an SMS ticket in Inbox.
+Note that the same profile can have an active web chat ticket and an SMS ticket in Helpdesk.
 Once the web chat ticket is closed, however, it cannot be reopened, and site visitors will have to start a new chat session.
 Each new conversation begins a new ticket.

 Web chat best practicesWeb chat best practices